 - 5 Tablespoons Earth Balance butter

-- Pour batter into baking dish, over melted butter.
-Don’t just dump it into one spot – pour in circles/figure 8s, swirling as your pour.
-This creates the characteristics peaks — the best part!) throughout vs. just in the corners!
+- Pour batter into baking dish, over the hot, melted butter.
+Don’t just dump it into one spot – pour in circles or figure 8s, swirling as you pour.
+This creates the characteristics peaks — the best part! – throughout vs. just in the corners!